Before You Go

 The Day Before Your Trip

-We meet at 6:00 PM at the Gonzo Inn (100 W 200 S, Moab, UT 84532) for a pre-trip meeting.
-This is an opportunity to meet your fellow travelers and ask any last-minute questions.
-Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.
+Meet at 6 PM at the Gonzo Inn for a pre-trip meeting.
+This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
+Your guides will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.

-The morning of your trip, we’ll meet at the OARS Warehouse first thing in the morning, taking a short drive to our Colorado River put-in at Potash.
+The morning of your trip, we’ll meet at the OARS Warehouse (located at 2802 Hwy 191 S, Moab, UT) for a shuttle ride to our Colorado River put-in at Potash.
 Upon arrival at the boat ramp, our guides will present a safety talk and orientation to our boats and gear.
-We’ll cover some miles on the first day, likely stopping for a short hike to see some 250-million-year-old petrified wood.
+We’ll cover some miles* on the first day, likely stopping for a short hike to see some 250-million-year-old petrified wood.
 We’ll make camp on a big sandy beach, watching afternoon turn to evening as your guides prepare dinner and the sun sets behind towering canyon walls.